OmkarKotekar/Email-Spam-Detection/README.md

 # Email-Spam-Detection

-First clone this repo using git bash if you have else download zip file./n Then go to spam-email-detection folder.
+First clone this repo using git bash if you have else download zip file.
+Then go to spam-email-detection folder.
 Then open terminal in this folder.
 Type npm install.